 AVH map: SA distribution map (external link)

-Densely tufted sedge in clumps to 1 m diameter and to 1 m high with stems terete or obtusely triangular only below the spike; smooth, finely striate.
+Densely tufted sedge in clumps to 1 m diameter and to 1 m high with stems terete or obtusely triangular only below the spike, smooth, finely striate.
 Leaves often rudimentary or reduced to sheaths; sometimes well-developed laminae but these are relatively inconspicuous amongst the numerous culms.
 Flower-spike a long narrow spike-like panicle, mostly less than 10 cm long, the lowest bracts usually inconspicuous; glumes somewhat obtuse, the female glumes with a conspicuous broad hyaline border.
 Flowering between August and April.
 Fruits are brown, scattered clusters of heads along a spike, each containing numerous individual fruit.
-Seeds are brown ovoid seed to 3 mm long and 2.5 mm wide, covered by a striated papery layer with serrated edge.
+Seeds are brown ovoid nut to 3 mm long and 2.5 mm wide, covered by a striated papery layer with serrated edge and forked tip.
 Seed embryo type is capitate.

 Seed collection and propagation